nickangtc/nickang-blog-gatsby/content/blog/2018-01-19-get-out-of-your-own-head/index.md

 One of the quotes that Ryan used in this chapter is one that I felt deeply for on the first read, and one that I really adore for its precision in capturing the kryptonite that pride really is to a person:

-> That on which you so pride yourself will be your ruin, you who think yourself to be someone -- Menanader, old Greek playwright
+> That on which you so pride yourself will be your ruin, you who think yourself to be someone
+> <cite>Menanader, old Greek playwright</cite>

 Apparently Michel de Montaigne, a highly regarded French author who lived in the 1500s, inscribed part of this quote on the beam on his ceiling.
 That's just a fun fact, but it makes me want to read his work to see why I'd feel such a strong connection with someone living in the 14th century.
 It's a bit odd.